cniel-ud/BOWaves/README.md

 By default, the morlet data and results from running sikmeans on it are included in the repo.

 If you'd like to run this on data of your own, create a subdirectory with the experiment name you'd like in both the data and results directories.
+The data needs to be in .npz format.
 Then, navigate to the scripts subdirectory in your terminal and run the following command:

 python run_sikmeans.py EXPERIMENT_NAME --root='root/directory'